-In the period 1 April 2018 to 31 March 2019 Counties Power will not be changing electricity prices for nearly all consumers but will be making adjustments to time-of-use prices and smart tariff2 prices.
-The Company has a lines revenue target for the period 1 April 2018 to 31 March 2019 of \$57.3 million.
-This target revenue is built-up from the budgeted costs in the FY2019 year, which in total form Counties Power's total recoverable revenue.
+In the period 1 April 2019 to 31 March 2020, Counties Power will not be changing the distribution component of electricity prices for consumers but will be passing through a 12% increase in Transpower transmission charges.
+This has resulted in an overall increase of 0.9% in consumer prices.
+The Company has a lines revenue target for the period 1 April 2019 to 31 March 2020 of \$60.1 million.
+This target revenue is built-up from the budgeted costs in the FY2020 year, which in total form Counties Power's total recoverable revenue.